 The suspected cause of the 2014 cases is a strain of enterovirus D. Most enteroviruses and rhinoviruses cause only common cold symptoms.
-September 26, 2014, the CDC health advisory that described the cases continued with the identification of EV-D68, a member of the enterovirus D species, as a suspected cause.8
+On September 26, 2014, the CDC health advisory that described the cases continued with the identification of EV-D68, a member of the enterovirus D species, as a suspected cause (Migita, 2019).

-Cerebral spinal fluid (CSF) testing to date had been negative for West Nile virus and other enteroviruses, including poliovirus.
-Nasopharyngeal specimens were positive for rhinovirus/enterovirus in six out of eight patients that were tested.
+Cerebral spinal fluid (CSF) testing had been negative for West Nile virus and other enteroviruses, including poliovirus.
+Nasopharyngeal specimens were positive for rhinovirus/enterovirus in six out of eight tested patients.
 Of the six positive specimens, four were typed as EV-D68, and the other two were pending typing results.
 Testing of other specimens continued.
 Eight out of nine children had been confirmed to be up to date on polio vaccinations.
-Epidemiologic and laboratory investigations of these cases are ongoing.8
+Epidemiologic and laboratory investigations of these cases are ongoing (Migita, 2019).

 The Morbidity and Mortality Weekly Report (MMWR) noted the difficulty of establishing causation by EV-D68: